-The Company operates a dedicated Risk Management function under which the Risk Manager is responsible for implementing the Risk Management Policy, as this is set by the Board of Directors and the Risk & Compliance Committee and ensuring that this is properly followed under the supervision and control of the said Committee.
+The Company operates a dedicated Risk Management function under which the CRO is responsible for implementing the Risk Management Policy, as this is set by the Board of Directors and the Risk & Compliance Committee.
+In addition, it ensures ongoing compliance with the Company's Risk Management regulatory requirements and has a direct reporting line to the Board of Directors and the Risk & Compliance Committee.